What You Need to Know

-You will see your kids at least weekly, and you can speak with them every night.
+Our hope that you will see your kids on a weekly basis.
+And nightly calls are ideal.
 More frequent visits may be possible depending on how far away the Host Family lives.
-Because these families are volunteers, we want to ensure the arrangements are convenient for everyone.
+Because these families are volunteers, we want to ensure the arrangements are convenient for everyone involved.

 Can my kids stay together?

 Every effort will be made to keep your children together in the home of one Host Family.
 But this may not be possible because our volunteer Host Families cover the costs of caring for your children, this may not be possible if doing so would put one family under undue financial strain.

 Will someone check on my kids?

 A Family Coach will be assigned to you and your children.
 They will visit them weekly to make sure things are going well.

 What kind of help should I expect?

 Your Family Coach is there to help you.
 He or she will meet with you to determine what you need before your children return home.
 They will also help you connect to helpful community agencies.
 The Family Coach will also introduce you to Family Friends, who are volunteers that support, encourage, and help you get back on your feet.

 Can I meet the Host Family before my kids go?